 All students are able to register online through Campus Connection.
 If you're unable to register or just having problems trying to register early, contact your Academic Advisor or the Student Success Center.

-Veteran Services will submit a VA form 22-1999b, Change of Student Status, effective the date of your withdrawal or last date of school attendance.
+Veteran & Nontraditional Student Services will submit a VA form 22-1999b, Change of Student Status, effective the date of your withdrawal or last date of school attendance.
 The VA will then stop your benefits effective that date.

 Please email a copy of your current orders to Veteran & Nontraditional Student Services.
-A copy of your orders will be sent to the VA to verify your activation.
+A copy of the military orders will be sent to the VA to verify activation.
 When you return, please drop off a copy of your (DD-214) discharge papers.

 The University will make every effort to see that you are returned to a comparable, if not the same position, if you're a student employee.
 If you're in a permanent position, whether full or part-time, you can come back to the same job if it is open or a comparable position.